 A sentence like this has 3 key advantages related to persuasion:

-- Reciprocity: You’re agreeing to what they want, and immediately setting them up to then feel obligated to return the favor by rescheduling in exchange for not meeting now.
+- Reciprocity: You're agreeing to what they want, and immediately set them up to then feel obligated to return the favor by rescheduling in exchange for not meeting now.

 - And, not but: By framing your response using "and" instead of "but", you build on the discussion instead of feeling like you're disagreeing.